fatuhoku/demo-modular-ios-with-cocoapods-frameworks-and-xcprojects/README.md

 We demonstrate that Cocoapods is able to help us install `BOString` into `Project2Framework`.

-TODO: What happens when both projects depend on `BOString`?
+## Caveats

+- when both `Project1Framework` and `Project2Framework` both depend on the same pod, say, `BOString`, then `BOString` gets embedded into both.
+When the two projects are brought together `RootProject` depends on both `Project1` and `Project2`, these duplicate symbols cause linker issues.